adopted-ember-addons/ember-sortable/README.md

 ### Disabling Drag (Experimental)
-`sortable-item` (component and modifier) exposes an optional `disabled` (previously `isDraggingDisabled`) flag that you can use to disable reordering for that particular item.
+`sortable-item` exposes an optional `disabled` (previously `isDraggingDisabled`) flag that you can use to disable reordering for that particular item.
 Disabling and item won't prevent it from changing position in the array.
 The user can still move other non-disabled items to over it.

 This flag is intended as an utility to make your life easier with 3 main benefits: